Win a Downtown Asheville Stay + VIP Event Tickets

 Hiking the Summit Trails

 More than 12 miles of regularly maintained trails range in difficulty from easy nature walks to strenuous backcountry challenges.
 Our favorite hike is going out along Grandfather Trail and returning along Underwood Trail.
-To go to MacRae Peak, it's a butt-kicking two-mile round-trip hike.
-Allow two hours for this short hike packed with amazing scenery.
+MacRae Peak is a challenging two-mile round-trip hike with amazing scenery.
 To reach Grandfather's highest peak, continue to Calloway Peak for a five-mile round-trip trek.
 If you are hiking at the top, park at the Black Rock parking area near the summit.

 Grandfather Trail